bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 ## 4.1.3

 Fixes a bug where the TypoSuggest middleware threw an exception when an argument value was an empty string.
+Thanks to `@taori` for reporting this.

 ## 4.1.2